EdouardDem/dino-v2/segmentation/README.md

 curl -X POST \
     -F "file=@tests/dining-room.jpg" \
     -F "scale_factor=1.0" \
+    -F "classes_only=chair,aeroplane" \
     http://localhost:8000/segmentation/image \
     --output tests/dining-room-segmentation-map.png
 ```

 Parameters for image processing:
 - `scale_factor`: Scale factor to apply to the image resolution (default: `1.0`)
+- `classes_only`: Comma-separated list of classes to include in the output image.
+Only classes in this list will be rendered.

 ### Get segmentation map from video